-- v.
-For criterion 5 above, the child must be on roll at the feeder school at the point of application. - vi.
+v.
 For criterion 6, measurement of distance of up to three decimal places will be in a straight line from the centre point of the property to the school's main designated front gate, using a computerised mapping system (Routefinder).
 Where there is equal distance then lots will be drawn, supervised by an independent officer (see section 10.1).